Betta Fish Care Guide: How to Create the Optimal Environment

 Feeding Betta Fish

-In the wild, betta fish are insectivores, meaning that they eat insects that land on the water’s surface or larvae swimming in the water column.
+In the wild, betta fish are carniverious insectivores, meaning they eat insects on the water’s surface or larvae swimming in the water column.

 The best foods for bettas are: